merillium/check_suspicious_games/README.md

 pip install -r requirements.txt
 ```

-## App Layout Design
-- moves on the board are controlled by forward and backward arrows
-- display moves and labels using a table, possibly add comments

 ## Running the App

 To run the app locally, cd into the root directory and then run the command:
 ```python app/app.py```